 While walking room to room observe if there is glassware – then you know what you will need plenty of.
 How about woodwork?
 Then be sure to jot that down.
 Is there carpeting, wall-to-wall or just a few areas rugs here and there.
 Write everything down.
 Once you leave, you wouldn’t want to go back for a second walk through.

 This would be a great time to write down any specialty products you may need.
-Some special degreaser for the kitchen or a carpet spotter for a spot that your customer asked you about.
+Maybe a special degreaser for the kitchen or a carpet spotter for a spot that your customer asked you about.

-Your choice of products will make a difference in terms of cost and how to charge for house cleaning.
+Your choice of professional cleaning products will make a difference in terms of cost and how to charge for house cleaning.